pixlkat/real_aes/README.txt

 dd if=/dev/urandom bs=16 count=1 > /path/to/aes.key

 This file MUST be stored outside of the docroot.
-Copy this file to an off-server, save backup.
+Copy this file to an off-server, safe backup.
 If you lose the key, you will not be able to decrypt encrypted information in the database.

-If you do not have access to dd, generate the file using drush on a valid Drupal installation:
+If you do not have access to dd, generate the file using drush on a working Drupal installation:

 drush php-eval 'echo drupal_random_bytes(16);' > /path/to/aes.key